openvinotoolkit/geti-sdk/README.md

-- **Project upload** The following python snippet is a minimal example of how to re-create a project on an SC cluster using the data from a previously downloaded
+- **Project upload** The following python snippet is a minimal example of how to re-create a project on an GETi cluster using the data from a previously downloaded
   project:
     ```
-    from sc_api_tools import SCRESTClient
+    from geti_sdk import Geti

-    client = SCRESTClient(
+    geti = Geti(
         host="https://0.0.0.0", username="dummy_user", password="dummy_password"
     )

-    client.upload_project(target_folder="dummy_project")
+    geti.upload_project(target_folder="dummy_project")
     ```
   The parameter `target_folder` must be a valid path to the directory holding the project data.
 If you want to create the project using a different name than the original project, you can pass an additional parameter `project_name` to the upload method.

-The client can be used to either back-up a project (by downloading it and later uploading it again to the same cluster), or to migrate a project to a different cluster (download it, and upload it to the target cluster).
+The Geti instance can be used to either back-up a project (by downloading it and later uploading it again to the same cluster), or to migrate a project to a different cluster (download it, and upload it to the target cluster).

 #### Up/Downloading all projects
-To up- or download all projects from a cluster, simply use the `client.download_all_projects` and `client.upload_all_projects` methods instead of the single project methods in the code snippets above.
+To up- or download all projects from a cluster, simply use the `geti.download_all_projects` and `geti.upload_all_projects` methods instead of the single project methods in the code snippets above.

 ### Deploying a project